tenaciousRas/ledwax-photon-firmware/README.md

 An IoT LED controller for Particle Photon with support for PWM LEDs and WS28xx LED Strips.

 ## Features
+* Control arrays of LED strips from a single Photon
 * Set LED colors.
 Millions of choices.
 * Set LED brightness.
 255 choices.
 * Many display modes for single and multi-pixel LED strips.
 * Remembers previous settings when powered-up.
-* Set color hold time interval.
-* Set color fade time interval.
 * Native color fading.
 * IoT Enabled - REST API for control.
 * Supports Particle Photon.
 * Support for single-color PWM LED strips.
 * Support for multi-color (RGB+, PWM) LED strips.
-* Support for WS28xx (SPI) Addressable LED strips.
+* Support for many types of (SPI) Addressable LED strips, such as WS2801, WS2811, and WS2812.
+* Non-blocking, time-sliced firmware.

 ## Setup